-But if you don’t want to stay in one location for up to a year, you can also teach English online.
-VIPKID is one of the best options out there.
+But if you don’t want to stay in one location for up to a year, there are companies that will let you teach English online without a degree!
 As long as you make your lesson times, you can teach your students from anywhere in the world.

 Other Skilled Jobs You Can Do To Make Money While Travelling

 5. Photographer / Videographer

 Is photography one of your biggest passions?
 Do you have a way with visual storytelling?
 Well, the good news is that lots of companies are looking for talented photographers and videographers.

 My one friend, Taryn, partially funds her travels by approaching businesses to do product shots and make videos for them.

 Another option is to sell your photographs and video clips on stock websites like Shutterstock.
 It’s not the quickest way to make money while travelling the world, but if done right it can become a decent passive income stream.

 Becoming a web developer is one of the world’s most marketable skills.
 Everyone and their sister’s mother dog needs a website these days, meaning you won’t have to look too hard to find a job.